AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 Flight Path Test for FireNet Control-Plane Verification:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Flight Path is a very powerful troubleshooting Aviatrix tool which allows users to validate the control plane and gives end to end visibility of packet flow.
+Flight Path is a powerful troubleshooting Aviatrix tool which allows users to validate the control plane and gives end to end visibility of packet flow.

-    1. Navigate to **Troubleshoot-> Flight Path**
+    1. In the Aviatrix Controller, navigate to Troubleshoot-> Flight Path.
     #.
-Provide the Source and Destination Region and VPC information
+Provide the Source and Destination Region and VPC information.
     #.
-Select SSH and Private subnet, and Run the test
+Select SSH and Private subnet, and run the test.

 .. note::
     A VM instance will be required in GCP, and SSH/Telnet port should be allowed in firewall rules for Spoke VPCs.